Contributing

 The Oopsie Dataset is a community effort.
 We are collecting failure data from diverse robots, tasks, and environments.

-Our core focus for the first iteration of the project is on single-arm and bi-arm manipulation settings.
-To ensure that the data is broadly useful across different labs, we are especially interested in data from standardized setups, such as the Franka-arm setup used in the Droid project, or the Aloha arms distributed by Trossen Robotics.
-However, if you have other systems that you believe will be useful for the community, please submit your data!
-Failure data on non-standard systems is still very useful for many research projects, such as building reliable failure detection or reward models.
+Currently, we focus on single-arm and bi-arm manipulator robots.
+To ensure the collected data is broadly useful across different labs, we are especially interested in data from standardized setups, such as the DROID Franka setup, the SERL Franka setup, the Trossen Aloha setup, the Trossen WidowX Bridgev2 setup, YAM or ARX bimanual setups, etc. However, if you have other systems that you believe will be useful for the community, please also submit your data!
+Failure data on non-standard systems is still very useful for many research directions.

 Why should YOU contribute?